Tej-Sharma/3d-rendering-opengl-glfw-soil-cpp/README.md

 For image loading, the great and simple SOIL library is used to extract ".png" files from the directory.

 Uses a few basic shaders written in the OpenGL shading language, GLSL.
+These shaders can be found in "shader_files".

 ## Code

-Display, Shader, and main.cpp is where the bulk of the content is at.
+Display.cpp, Shader.cpp, and main.cpp are the main code files where the bulk of the content is at.

 ## Usage